Karate Training

 The black belt training

-Once a month, Dan holders meet to train together and ensure their technical progress.
-The joint training of even advanced karateka is an essential part of Shukokai Karate and takes place regularly in one of our training locations.
+Regularly, Dan holders meet to train together and ensure their technical progress.
+The joint training of even advanced karateka is an essential part of Shukokai Karate and takes place in one of our training locations.